RAND Review: Playworks Found to Meet ESSA Tier I Evidence Requirements.

 • student use of positive language

-Of these, RAND identified 60 SEL interventions, including Playworks Coach, that showed statistically significant evidence of impact from a well-conducted research study.
+Of these, RAND identified 60 interventions, including Playworks Coach, that showed statistically significant evidence of impact from a well-conducted research study.
 Within this group, RAND further categorized programs into “strong evidence”, “moderate evidence”, and “promising evidence” tiers based on the rigor of the evaluation.
 Playworks was one of only a handful of interventions in the strong evidence tier.

 Read the Review